ryansmolik03/SunsetSunriseTime/README.md

 # SunsetSunriseTime
-A simple Python script that outputs the local sunset and sunrise time at your location at a given time.
+A simple Python script that outputs the local sunset and sunrise time at your location on a given date.

 ## Usage
-- You'll need to get an API key from [Google Maps Platform](https://developers.google.com/maps/documentation/geocoding/get-api-key) to use the [Geocode](https://developers.google.com/maps/documentation/geocoding/start) and [Timezone](https://developers.google.com/maps/documentation/timezone/get-started) APIs from Google.
+- You'll need to get an API key from [Google Maps Platform](https://developers.google.com/maps/documentation/geocoding/get-api-key) to use Google's [Geocode](https://developers.google.com/maps/documentation/geocoding/start) and [Timezone](https://developers.google.com/maps/documentation/timezone/get-started) APIs.
-- I used [Sunrise-Sunset API](https://sunrise-sunset.org/api) to obtain the sunrise/sunset times for a given latitude, longitude, and date.
+- I used the [Sunrise-Sunset API](https://sunrise-sunset.org/api) to obtain the sunrise/sunset times for a given latitude, longitude, and date.

+### Running
+1. Open up a terminal and navigate to the directory the file is saved in.
+2. Then call: ```python3 SunsetSunriseData.py```.
+3. You'll be prompted for a location and a date.
+4. Your sunrise and sunset times will be outputed in the terminal.

 ## How It Works
 1. The user inputs a location and date.